 When God calls, do we listen?
 When he puts a circumstance in our path, do we walk around it, as the Jewish priest and Levite did, or take it on, as the Samaritan did?
 When there’s no ‘good answer’, do we let our obligations and worldly wishes get in the way of loving our neighbors as Jesus asks of us?

-A good intention that is never acted upon is worth nothing in God’s Kingdom.
-What matters to Jesus is the action we take in the form of the help and support we give to those in need.
+A good intention that is never acted upon is worth nothing.
+What pleases God is the action we take in the form of the help and support we give to those in need.

 Matthew 7:15 NIV